BuoyantIO/service-mesh-academy/win-mesh-expansion/README.md

 `harness.log` should show `Certified identity id=spiffe://cluster.local/<component>`, the three control-plane endpoints resolving to their ILB IPs, and no `UnknownIssuer`/connection errors.
 If the install itself fails, the verbose log is at `C:\temp\wme-install.log`.

+> **Why 2.20.1, not 2.20.0.** The MSI carries the WFP driver, and the two releases carry
+> different builds of it: 2.20.0 ships driver `1.2.0.0`, WHQL-signed for Windows 11 and
+> Server 2025 only, while 2.20.1 ships `1.3.0.0`, the combined **Server 2022 + 2025**
+> signature.
+On VM2 - Server 2022 with Secure Boot - the 2.20.0 driver has no acceptable
+> signature and `linkerdtcpredirect` will not load, which breaks the one VM whose whole
+> story is the driver. `sc.exe query linkerdtcpredirect` returning `RUNNING` as a
+> `KERNEL_DRIVER` is the direct check that the right build is installed.

 The **WFP driver** logs to a WPP ETW trace at `C:\Program Files\Buoyant\Linkerd\linkerd-tcp-redirect-driver.etl` (a 50 MB circular file, capturing from boot). `sc.exe query linkerdtcpredirect` = `RUNNING` above is the